Hillmonkey/holbertonschool-low_level_programming/0x00-hello_world/README.md

 **List of Scripts:**

-0. Preprocessor: This script saves to a file the preprocessor output of gcc
+**0. Preprocessor:** This script saves to a file the preprocessor output of gcc

-1. Compiler: This script generates assembly code derived from C code and puts it in a file
+**1. Compiler:** This script generates assembly code derived from C code and puts it in a file

-2. Assembler: This script compiles a C file without links and saves file with .o extension
+**2. Assembler:** This script compiles a C file without links and saves file with .o extension

-3. Hello, puts: This C program outputs a string using puts.
+**3. Hello, puts:** This C program outputs a string using puts.

-4. Name: This script compiles a C file and creates an executable named `csifun`
+**4. Name:** This script compiles a C file and creates an executable named `csifun`

-5. Hello, printf: This C program prints a string using `printf`
+**5. Hello, printf:** This C program prints a string using `printf`

-6. size.c: This program prints the size of various types on the computer it is compiled and run on.
+**6. size.c:** This program prints the size of various types on the computer it is compiled and run on.

-8. intel:  This program generates the assembly code (in Intel syntax) of a C program ands saves it in an output file
+**8. intel:**  This program generates the assembly code (in Intel syntax) of a C program ands saves it in an output file